 Tap against the screwdriver hard enough with the hammer, regaining leverage each time, to slowly push the hinge pin up and out of the hinge.

-Repeat with upper door hinge, being careful to make sure the door does not fall off the hinges and on top of anyone.
+Repeat with the upper door hinge, being careful to make sure the door doesn't fall off the hinges and on top of anyone.